-This Segment will represent between 1% and 30% of the portfolio, with an average of about 12% as it is used to provide for the draw schedule in Appendix VII.
+This Segment ranges between 0% and 30% of the portfolio, with an average of about 12% and is used to provide for the draw schedule in Appendix VII.
 See also Appendix VIII for enhanced cash investment procedures.

-- 2- Contingency Segment 2- The contingency segment 2 has been replaced by a \$100 million operating line of credit.
-Additional funds allocated to this segment should be for shorter horizon spending needs and opportunistic for yield curve fluctuations.
-Additional funds can also be added in changing economic situations and to provide additional liquidity per the forecasted cash flow needs from campus reserves which are mostly held in Segment 3.
-In market conditions where higher interest rates are available for short-term fixed income funds, this can also be an investable asset class especially during times of higher outlook for recession, higher outflows of cash expectations, or for other reasons.
-Funds set aside in Segment 2 will also support the stabilization fund (see page 13) and expected spending in a 1-3-year period.
-This segment 2 will represent between 1% and 10% of the portfolio. - 3- Non-Recurring Segment The assets remaining in the Pool that are not needed in Segments 1, 1.5, and 2 that may be invested in the Non-Recurring Segment.
+2: Contingency Segment - Funds allocated to this segment should be for short-term spending needs.
+Additional funds can also be added in changing economic environments to provide liquidity per the forecasted cash flow needs.
+Funds set aside in Segment 2 also supports the stabilization fund (see page 12) and expected spending in a 1-3 year period.
+Segment 2 ranges between 0% and 10% of the portfolio.

+3: Non-Recurring Segment - The assets remaining in the Pool that are not needed in Segments 1, 1.5, and 2 may be invested in the Non-Recurring Segment with a longer time horizon.
+Earnings from the funds invested in Segment 3 are intended to support on-going distribution of income needs of the University for all purposes outlined in the annual budgeting process.